 Both sides were always short of money.
 They raised what they could by taxation, forced loans, gifts and outright plunder.
 The King also obtained supplies on credit in Europe.

 As the war progressed, Parliament’s methods of raising money became very well-organised, allowing it to maintain first the army of the Eastern Association and later the New Model Army.
+In Scotland, the Army of the Covenant, which fought on Parliament’s side, was also centrally organised and paid.

 Formed in 1645 from the remains of three older Parliamentarian armies, the New Model Army was a radical departure from the past - a national fighting force not tied to a region or locality.